rpires71/milestone1/README.md

   **Pages reviewed: Home, About Me, Work Experience & Skills, Certifications, Bookings, Confirmation.**
   **Validators referenced:** W3C Nu HTML Checker (URL mode) and W3C CSS Validator (URL mode).
   - All pages should have passed validation without critical errors.
 Minor warnings (if any) have been addressed and did not impact performance or accessibility.
 The codebase reflects best practices, is clean, and semantically structured.
+  - Validator reports saved in /docs show no critical HTML or CSS errors across all pages (index.html, about-me.html, work-experience.html, certifications.html, bookings.html, confirmation.html) and style.css.
+Remaining items are non-blocking warnings related to Autoprefixer vendor rules, data-URI usage for the navbar toggler icon, and visually-hidden captions used for accessibility.
     </td>
   </tr>
 <tr>